charslaw/Pando/docs/examples/company-example.md

 ### `Employees`

-`Employees`, being an array of nodes, is a node unto itself, and thus stores hashes for each of the nodes contained within it.
+`Employees`, being an array of nodes, is a node itself, and thus stores hashes for each of the nodes contained within it.

 ```